 On top of that, repetition drives our learning of fresh music.

-How can use repetition to enhance rather than dull our creativity?
+How can we use repetition to enhance rather than mute our creativity?

 In sum, whatever the material, our repetitions should lead somewhere meaningful—to greater ease, higher beauty, and deeper feeling—and not to a dreary sameness where nothing changes.